-What nutrients are rich in dates?
+What nutrients are there in dates?
 A lot indeed!
 Here are sweet, delicious fruits from the tropical oasis, brimming with much-needed minerals and energy to help stay fit and healthy.

 Botanically they are the "drupe" (single pitted) fruits, grow on the palm tree belonging to the family of Arecaceae, in the genus: Phoenix, and scientifically named as Phoenix dactylifera.
 The tree is believed to originate in the lands on the banks of Nile and Euphrates Rivers of ancient Egypt and Mesopotamia.
 Date palm is now grown extensively for its edible fruits under warmer climates across all the continents.